Empedocles lived 2500 years ago, soon after the dawn of scientific thought in Ancient Greece.

 Whatever his thought processes were, Empedocles was right – the sun’s light does not reach us instantly, and hence the speed of light is finite.

-Empedocles believed that our senses do not reveal the whole world to us.
+Empedocles believed our senses do not reveal the whole world to us.
 There are things out there that our limited senses do not allow us to observe.
 It would be nice to believe he was thinking of ultraviolet or infrared light, but he wasn’t.
 He was, with commendable wisdom, simply expressing a general principle.

 Respiration, Air Pressure and Compression